 'Start A War' is a collaboration with 'We the Committee' – how did the collaboration start?
 Tell us a little bit about the production – how did you end up with a concept, the casting, equipment used?

 I've been friends with 'We The Committee' for a while, I heard the song and instantly wanted to help share it.
 Originally I was going to make a short film, which I still might do, but I just kept seeing the images in my head every time I played the song, so I just stuck with stills.
 I'd been aware of Ricky for a while, and as soon as I heard the song and the thought to make something settled, I knew he was going to be the guy.
 Ellis just fell into my lap.
 What I love about working with her on this is that this type of shoot is not her normal thing.
 I took a certain type of model and turned her into something else.
 I like that message, even if I'm the only one that knows it exists in this work, you can always change things, always improve them or edit always simplify.

-Your photography seems to encompass both photojournalism and documentary but also exude that kind of youthful vibe that you see in fashion photography (correct me if I am wrong).
+Your photography seems to encompass both photojournalism and documentary but also exudes that kind of youthful vibe that you see in fashion photography (correct me if I am wrong).
 How exactly would you describe your own work?

 I did it online for a number of reasons.
-The main point being that I wanted to see how I could spread art and connect people.
+The main point is that I wanted to see how I could spread art and connect with people.
 I wanted to get as many people involved as possible.
 I wanted to try and create something that was almost like a mix tape for an artist.
-I also wanted to wake and shake galleries up a little, give them a little nudge and say ‘Newer artists will override your secret members club bullshit if you don’t start supporting artists on a wider scale, not just your friends.’
-I think I’ll probably do more shows online, the next one I’ll do will be a gallery show, but after that I’m sure I will.
+I also wanted to wake and shake galleries up a little, give them a little nudge and say 'Newer artists will override your secret member's club bullshit if you don't start supporting artists on a wider scale, not just your friends.'
+I think I'll probably do more shows online, the next one I'll do will be a gallery show, but after that, I'm sure I will.

 Film or digital?
 How many cameras do you own